mmuszynska/patronage2018_zadania/Zadanie2/README.md

-Task 3 - sample test framework (Java) for a demo e-commerce website: http://automationpractice.com. - built with Cucumber, Selenium WebDriver and Maven
+Task 2 - sample project demonstrating how to test Google search UI with Selenium WebDriver and Maven
-Checked functionalities:
-1. Authentication to the application (positive and negative flow)
-2. Possibility of making a purchase on the website (only positive flow)

 ## Prerequisites